asyncapi/community/voting.md

 ### Note

-* As per the [Charter] (./CHARTER.md), a quorum is not needed.
+* As per the [Charter](./CHARTER.md), a quorum is not needed.
 However, Git Vote has technical limitations, and a quorum should be reached.
 That's why we allocate 4 weeks for voting, and it's important to actively encourage participation to ensure that the quorum (where votes cast exceed 50% of eligible voters) is met.
 * The abstain votes are included in the total number of votes; they are not removed.
 * At present, Git Vote is enabled in the community repo only, and the Git Vote bot handles all voting processes.
 We will add Git Vote to other projects in the future.